AASM Board of Directors Nomination Process

 - Meet AASM’s conflict of interest standards

 *Full members with Regular, Fellow, or Fellow Emeritus standing are voting members of the AASM.
 Contact firstname.lastname@example.org to check eligibility.

 See the Board of Directors Nomination Process FAQs for additional details.

-There is at least two upcoming vacancies for an at-large member seat on the Board of Directors.
+There is at least one opening on the 2024-2025 AASM Board of Directors.
 At-large member terms are for three years, and Directors are eligible for re-election for no more than one additional consecutive term.

 Board Member Responsibilities